Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/draw.rst

       stick the material to the brush gives more control and avoid lack of coordination between the two.

-For more information about brushes and materials see: :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>` and :doc:`Material </grease_pencil/materials/introduction>`
+For more information about brushes and materials see:
+:doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`
+and :doc:`Material </grease_pencil/materials/introduction>`

-Common Brush options
+Common Brush Options
 ---------------------

-You can also configure the brush main settings exposed on the topbar for convenience.
+You can also configure the brush main settings exposed on the Topbar for convenience.
-For complete draw brushes configuration and settings see: :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`.
+For complete draw brushes configuration and settings see:
+:doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`.

 Radius
    The radius of the brush in pixels.